The following article contains reference to sexual assault.

 I am a survivor who wanted to stay silent, and you said “no.”

 The Weekly has verified the identity of the writer, who was granted anonymity for safety.
-For Title IX’s perspective on the witness process and other related issues, see “Title IX on Trial” at the following link.
+For Title IX’s perspective on the witness process and other related issues, see “Title IX on Trial” here.